-- Background: In U.S. Labor Law disparate impact is when practices adversely affect one group of people of a protected characteristic more than other (even unintentionally). - Loosely speaking, algorithms exhibit impact disparity when outcomes differ across subgroups. - One way to identify this disparity in NLP systems is by comparing performance measures (e.g., error rates, false positives, false negatives, etc.) across groups.
+- U.S. Labor Law: disparate impact = practices that adversely affect one group of people of a protected characteristic more than other (even unintentionally). - Loosely speaking, algorithms exhibit impact disparity when outcomes differ across subgroups. - Can identify by comparing performance measures across groups.